-Downsides, well there are very little really, this has been my Go to helmet for the past year, for pretty much everything and the only complaints I have had is that one of the moldings on the chin came loose, it looks like the bonding/glue failed but I just cleaned it back up keyed it slightly on the inside and reattached it down with a fine blob of silicone.
+Downsides.
+Well, there are very little really, this has been my go-to helmet for the past year and the only complaint I have had is that one of the mouldings on the chin came loose.
+It looks like the bonding/glue failed, I just cleaned it back up keyed it slightly on the inside with fine-grit sandpaper and reattached it down with a little blob of silicone.

 Inside of the visor seems to get dusty/dirty slightly quicker than previous helmets.
 Due to the fog-free visor system, some vents point directly at the visor.
 This can blow road dust on it, from the inside.
 Again, not a huge issue, every time I wipe the outside of the visor I give the inside a wipe too.

 Available in matte black, gloss black (as mine), White and plenty of you hero racers replica such as Scott Redding, Jorge Lorenzo, Tommy Sykes, and that flying Frenchman Johan Zarco.
 RRP should be circa £470 for a Replica and £400 for a none rep, however, there is always plenty of deals about so shop around.